Hodge-Gromov-Witten theory: Introduction

-Even in genus zero the problem of computing Gromov--Witten invariants of smooth hypersurfaces in toric DM stacks is far from being completely solved.
+Even in genus zero, the problem of computing Gromov--Witten invariants of smooth hypersurfaces in toric DM stacks is far from being completely solved.
 Consider the special case of hypersurfaces in weighted projective spaces.
-The genus-zero theory is only known under a restrictive condition: the degree of the hypersurface is a multiple of every weight.
+The genus zero theory is only known under a restrictive condition: the degree of the hypersurface is a multiple of every weight.
 One refers to it as the Gorenstein condition, as it is the condition for the coarse space of the hypersurface to have Gorenstein singularities.
-We recall that Gromov--Witten theory is invariant under smooth deformations, hence we can choose any defining polynomial of degree $d$ as long as the associated hypersurface is a smooth DM stack.
-As a consequence, one can also rephrase the Gorenstein condition as the existence of a Fermat hypersurface of degree $d$, that is defined by a Fermat polynomial of the form $x_1^{a_1}+\dotsb+x_N^{a_N}$.
+We recall that Gromov--Witten theory is invariant under smooth deformations; hence we can choose any defining polynomial of degree~$d$ as long as the associated hypersurface is a smooth DM stack.
+As a consequence, one can also rephrase the Gorenstein condition as the existence of a Fermat hypersurface of degree $d$, which is defined by a Fermat polynomial of the form $x_1^{a_1}+\dotsb+x_N^{a_N}$.

-There is a substantial simplification for the genus-zero theory of hypersurfaces in weighted projective spaces under Gorenstein condition; it is called the convexity property, see \cite[Introduction]{Guere1}.
+There is a substantial simplification for the genus zero theory of hypersurfaces in weighted projective spaces under the Gorenstein condition.
+It is called the convexity property; see \cite[Introduction]{Guere1}.
 It implies that the virtual cycle of the theory, which is the crucial object to handle, equals the top Chern class of a vector bundle over the moduli space of stable maps to the weighted projective space.
-It is then calculated by a Grothendieck--Riemann--Roch formula \cite{Kim,Lee,Coates,Tseng} and genus-zero Gromov--Witten theory of the hypersurface is deduced from genus-zero Gromov--Witten theory of the weighted projective space; one calls it Quantum Lefschetz Principle \cite{Kim,Lee,Coates,Tseng}.
+It is then calculated by a Grothendieck--Riemann--Roch formula, see \cite{Kim,Lee,Coates,Tseng}, and the genus zero Gromov--Witten theory of the hypersurface is deduced from the genus zero Gromov--Witten theory of the weighted projective space; one calls it the quantum Lefschetz principle; see \cite{Kim,Lee,Coates,Tseng}.
 Without the Gorenstein condition, the convexity property may fail and the virtual cycle is not computable.
-Although Fan and Lee \cite{Honglu5} obtain a version of Quantum Lefschetz Principle in higher genus for projective hypersurfaces, a general statement is false \cite{QLPmayfail}.
+Although Fan and Lee \cite{Honglu5} obtain a version of the quantum Lefschetz principle in higher genus for projective hypersurfaces, a general statement is false; see \cite{QLPmayfail}.